iZettle/sdk-android/README.md

 ![andriod:4.4+](https://img.shields.io/badge/android-4.4%2B-green?style=flat)

-## Getting started with Zettle Payments SDK for Android
+# Getting started with Zettle Payments SDK for Android

-### Intro

 The `SDK` is compatible with apps supporting Android API level 19 and above.
 The `SDK` itself is written in Kotlin which is the preferred language, however, we provide examples both in Kotlin and in Java.

 The `SDK` requires location permission to function properly.
 It is needed to scan and connect Bluetooth devices, in this case, the Zettle Readers.
-During the integration process, you will be required to present your Github access token and your oAuth credentials.
+During the integration process, you will be required to present your GitHub access token and your OAuth credentials.
 It is best to have these in advance.

 Card payments with Zettle are currently supported in the following markets: